• Skip to primary navigation

 • ×

-Perfectly flaky blackened grouper is an easy and delicious way to spice up a fish dinner.
-A homemade blend of savory spices coat the grouper filets as they are cooked in butter to develop a beautiful sear.
-The lemon herb sauce will add a rich and lemony flavor to every bite.
+Perfectly flaky blackened grouper is an easy and delicious fish dinner.
+A homemade seasoning blend of savory spices coat the grouper filets as they are cooked in butter to develop a beautiful sear.
+The tangy lemon herb sauce will add a rich and lemony flavor to every bite.

 Blackened grouper, lemon sauce, spinach, lemon on white plate.